-He has reaffirmed Cleveland Clinic’s dedication to clinical medicine at all levels, and is leading its reorganization into institutes based around specific diseases and organ systems.
-Dr. Cosgrove has committed Cleveland Clinic to offer major support for local schools, hunger centers, and high school apprenticeship programs in nursing and the biological sciences.
+He reaffirmed Cleveland Clinic’s dedication to clinical medicine at all levels, and is leading its reorganization into institutes based around specific diseases and organ systems.
+Dr. Cosgrove committed Cleveland Clinic to offer major support for local schools, hunger centers, and high school apprenticeship programs in nursing and the biological sciences.

-As CEO, Dr. Cosgrove presides over a $4.6 billion healthcare system comprised of the Cleveland Clinic, nine community hospitals, 14 family health and ambulatory surgery centers, Cleveland Clinic Florida, Cleveland Clinic Toronto, and the developing Cleveland Clinic Abu Dhabi.
+As CEO, Dr. Cosgrove presided over a $4.6 billion healthcare system comprised of the Cleveland Clinic, nine community hospitals, 14 family health and ambulatory surgery centers, Cleveland Clinic Florida, Cleveland Clinic Toronto, and the developing Cleveland Clinic Abu Dhabi.

 Dr. Cosgrove received his medical degree from the University of Virginia School of Medicine in Charlottesville and completed his clinical training at Massachusetts General Hospital, Boston Children’s Hospital, and Brook General Hospital in London.
 His undergraduate work was at Williams College in Williamstown, Massachusetts.

 He was a surgeon in the U.S. Air Force and served in Da Nang, Republic of Vietnam, as the Chief of U.S. Air Force Casualty Staging Flight.
 He was awarded the Bronze Star and the Republic of Vietnam Commendation Medal.